Andy Shauf

-Andy Shauf (born 21 June 1986) is a Canadian singer-songwriter from Regina, Saskatchewan.
+Andy Shauf (born 21 June 1986) is a Canadian singer-songwriter from Regina, Saskatchewan, who records and performs both as a solo artist and as lead singer of the indie rock band Foxwarren.
 He plays several instruments, including guitar, drums, and clarinet.

 Early life

 Shauf was born in Estevan, Saskatchewan, grew up in Bienfait, and later moved to Regina.
 His parents ran an electronics and music store, giving him access to a variety of instruments.
 He played Christian music with his parents and was a drummer in the Christian pop punk band Captain until 2006.